 In the context of risk spreading, we will look at how the fund employs its debt facilities and whether certain financing structures undermine what is otherwise a diversified portfolio.
-Secured debt that sits at issuer level or across multiple assets may imply that, in the event of default, material parts of the portfolio may be at risk, which is, prima facie, inconsistent with the concept of risk diversification.
+Secured debt that sits at issuer level or across multiple assets may imply that, in the event of default, material parts of the portfolio may be at risk which is, prima facie, inconsistent with the concept of risk diversification.
 We accept that there can be legitimate reasons for debt being employed in this manner.
-However, as part of the eligibility process, we will challenge the sponsor to understand how it has satisfied itself that the applicant can indeed spread investment risk in spite of the gearing structure, taking into account the proportion of the portfolio covered by any one arrangement.
+However, as part of the eligibility process, we will challenge the sponsor to understand how it has satisfied itself that the applicant can indeed spread investment risk in spite of the gearing structure.